MartinSamFred/Danish-residential-housingPrices-1992-2024/README.md

 The dataset contains approximately 1,5 million residential household sales from Denmark during the periode from 1992 to 2024.

 The dataset has been scraped and cleaned (to some extent).
 Cleaned files are located in: \Housing_data_cleaned \ named DKHousingprices_1 and 2.
 Saved in parquet format (and saved as two files due to size).
+Note some cleaning might still be nessesary, see notebook under code on Kaggle (https://www.kaggle.com/datasets/martinfrederiksen/danish-residential-housing-prices-1992-2024/code).

 Cleaning from raw files to above cleaned files is outlined in BoligsalgConcatCleanigGit.ipynb.